Martin20494/Grid_Orientation/README.md

 ## Reproducible work

 The instruction below is for reproducing this project.
-It will take 1-2 days to generate a version but some might take more than a week (e.g.: 2-meter resolution).
+It will take 1-2 days to generate a version but some might take more than a week (e.g: 2-meter resolution).
 Please contact with the Github author if further information is needed.

 ### Environment installation